Woljtek/monitoring/docs/installation_manual/README.md

 ## Document Summary

-This document is the User's Manual for Infrastructure subsystem of Reference System.
+This document is the Installation Manual for Monitoring subsystem of Reference System.

 ## Document Change log